 About the structure and biological function of LPC O-

 Structure.
-Ether-linked lyso-phosphatidyl-cholines (lysoPAF, or LPC O-) are a type of glycerophosphocholines, a class of glycerophospholipids.
+Ether-linked lyso-phosphatidyl-cholines (lysoPAF, or LPC O-) belong to the group of ether phospholipids within the phospholipids.
 Their structure consists of a glycerol backbone linked to a fatty alcohol via an ether bond and a phosphocholine molecule.
 The fatty acid can be of variable length, hydroxylated, and contain double bonds.

 Function.
 Little is known about the biological function of ether-linked lyso-phosphatidyl-cholines.
 They are precursors to ether-linked phosphatidylcholines and to platelet activating factor (PAF), which is important for inflammatory reactions but also structure and function of the central nervous system.
 Elevated levels of LPC O- lipids have been found in patients with Alzheimer’s disease.

 |Device||Q Exactive Orbitrap (280.000 Res)|

 |Lipidomics data||pmol & mol%|